Sharmin Sultana (cricketer)

 Sharmin Sultana (শারমিন সুলতানা; born 1 December 1993) is a Bangladeshi cricketer who plays as a right-handed batter.
-She made her Women's One Day International cricket (WODI) debut against South Africa on 16 January 2017.
+She made her Women's One Day International (WODI) debut against South Africa on 16 January 2017.

 In June 2018, she was part of Bangladesh's squad that won the 2018 Women's Twenty20 Asia Cup tournament, their first ever Women's Asia Cup title.
 Later the same month, she was named in Bangladesh's squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.